-Florida Polytechnic University Professor of Data Analytics Dr. Robert Steele has been invited to deliver a keynote speech at the 8th Institute of Electrical and Electronics Engineers Annual Ubiquitous Computing, Electronics and Mobile Communication Conference (IEEE UEMCON 2017), on October 21 at Columbia University in New York.
+Florida Polytechnic University Professor of Data Analytics Dr. Robert Steele delivered a keynote speech at the 8th Institute of Electrical and Electronics Engineers Annual Ubiquitous Computing, Electronics and Mobile Communication Conference (IEEE UEMCON 2017), on October 21 at Columbia University in New York.

-Fellow keynote speakers include other distinguished experts in analytics and computational systems from organizations including Columbia University, Johns Hopkins University and Sandia National Laboratories.
+Fellow keynote speakers included other distinguished experts in analytics and computational systems from organizations including Columbia University, Johns Hopkins University and Sandia National Laboratories.

 The conference brings together scholars from different backgrounds, and provides an opportunity for researchers, educators and students to discuss and exchange ideas on issues, trends, and developments in computing, electronics and mobile communication.